Ministers told to release indyref2 legal advice after information battle defeat

-MINISTERS have been ordered to release legal advice on indyref2 after losing a battle over freedom of information battle.
+MINISTERS have been ordered to release legal advice on indyref2 after losing a battle over freedom of information.

-The move follows a watchdog ruling the government breached transparency legislation by witholding documents from the press and the public.
+The move follows a watchdog ruling the government breached transparency legislation by withholding documents from the press and the public.

 The Scottish Information Commissioner Daren Fitzhenry said decisions relating to the publication of legal advice made during the Alex Salmond inquiry in Holyrood and the “obvious” and “significant” public interest on the proposed vote meant some of the material should be handed over.

-They have been given to June 10 this year to release documents public, according to the Scotsman.
+They have been given to June 10 this year to release the documents.

-First Minister Nicola Sturgeon wants to pass legislation in Holyrood allowing indyref2 to take place by the end of 2023 Covid permitted and has instructed civil servants to update the blueprint for independence.
+First Minister Nicola Sturgeon wants to pass legislation in Holyrood allowing indyref2 to take place by the end of 2023, Covid permitting, and has instructed civil servants to update the blueprint for independence.
 It is not known when the bill will be introduced.

 Her plan follows the refusal by Boris Johnson to agree to transfer powers to the Scottish Parliament to hold a legally watertight referendum, which was the process followed ahead of the 2014 vote.